raspberrypilearning/installing-crumble-software-mac/en/step_1.md

 --- /print-only ---

-A window will open prompting you to drag the Crumble program file into the Applications folder.
+At the bottom left of the page in the file download tab, click on the upward arrow and choose open.

 --- no-print ---